-This model is based on a design registered by Jean-Andre Reiche in January 1808.
+This model is based on a design by Jean Andre Reiche

 This model stands on a superb burr maple veneered base, inset with mother of pearl & contains an early two tune pull wind musical box numbered 2890.
 The mother of pearl plaque signed in script "Changer" and "Jouer" and then below "Alibert a Paris".
 A choice of two airs can be played via a 2.5 inch pinned cylinder and a tuned steel comb to interior, the exterior with pull-wind cord to right hand side

 This blackamoor has fine enamel eyes, wears a rimmed hat, jacket and pantaloons, is captured in a striding pose, carrying an envelope and using a walking cane, whilst transporting a tied cotton bale housing the timepiece movement on his back.
 The stepped sarcophagus form base has a fine mount showing three cherubs aboard a punt, whilst the clock sits on four fine ormolu toupee feet.